-- i) Exclusions at management company level: unsustainable activities and practices are identified using an approach based on international standards and rules in the following areas: (a) controversies concerning the OECD Guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the principles of the United Nations Global Compact, (b) controversial weapons, (c) thermal coal production, (d) energy producers, (e) tobacco, (f) adult entertainment. - ii) Negative screening specific to the fund: companies with a global START score of "D" or "E" (on a rating scale from "E" to "A") are excluded from the fund's investment universe.
-Companies with a START score of "E" (on a rating scale from "E" to "A") for environmental and social pillars are excluded from the fund's investment universe.
-Companies with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
-Companies with a global MSCI rating of "CCC" or "B" (on a scale from "E" to "A") may re-enter the investment universe.
+- i) Exclusions at management company level: unsustainable activities and practices are identified using an approach based on international standards and rules in the following areas: (a) controversies concerning the OECD Guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the principles of the United Nations Global Compact, (b) controversial weapons, (c) thermal coal production, (d) energy producers, (e) tobacco, (f) adult entertainment. - ii) Negative screening specific to the fund: bond portfolio positions with a global START score of "D" or "E" (on a rating scale from "E" to "A") are excluded from the fund's investment universe.
+Issuers with a START score of "E" (on a rating scale from "E" to "A") on environmental or social pillars are excluded from the fund's investment universe.
+Issuers with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
+Issuers with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
+Issuers with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
+Issuers with a global MSCI rating of "C" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
+Issuers with a global MSCI rating of "C" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
+Issuers with a global MSCI rating of "C" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
+Issuers with a global MSCI rating of "C" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
+Issuers with a global MSCI rating of "C" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
+Issuers with a global MSCI rating of "C" or "B" (rating of "C" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe if they have a START rating of "C" or higher.